 PNG is a constitutional monarchy with a 109 member unicameral national parliament elected for five years by universal suffrage.
-The parliament has been styled on the British Westminster system, using a single-vote simple majority to elect members of parliament.
+The parliament has been styled on the British Westminster System.
 Parliament elects the prime minister, who then heads a government that normally comprises an uneasy coalition of small unstable parties and independent MPs.
 For 20 years after independence the government existed at three levels: national, provincial and local.
-Provincial governments were abolished in 1995 and replaced with a local government structure headed by governors.
+Provincial Governments were abolished in 1995 and replaced with a local government structure headed by governors.
 The Chief Justice is appointed by the Governor General on the proposal of the National Executive Council.

-The protracted Bougainville conflict dominated PNG politics for a decade (1989-1998).
+The protracted Bougainville conflict dominated PNG politics for a decade (1989 - 1998).
 The conflict began over the Panguna copper mine and developed into a secessionist war.
-The Bougainville Peace Agreement signed in 2001 calls for regional autonomy and promises a ballot (about independence) at an unspecified date in the future.
+The Bougainville Peace Agreement signed in 2001 called for regional autonomy and in 2006 this finally came into effect.
+Bougainville is now commonly called the Autonomous Bougainville Government (ABG).

 Politics is business.
-Rural Development Funds (slush funds) are allocated to each MP for expenditure in his or her electorate (K1.25 million as 'project funds', and K250,000 to use at their own discretion).
+Rural Development Funds (slush funds) are allocated to each MP for expenditure in his or her electorate (K250,000 as 'discretionary' and K250,000 as 'non-discretionary' funds).
 Corruption and the culture of exploiting public office for personal gain seems to have become entrenched.
-There is also a growing culture of compensation demands for land used for schools, missions, airstrips, roads, and other public infrastructure.
+There is also a growing culture of compensation demands for land used for schools, missions, airstrips, roads and other public infrastructure.

-Attempts to reform the political system include the Integrity of Political Parties Bill (December 2000) and a change to preferential voting.
-The Integrity of Political Parties Bill provides for the registration of political parties, the public funding of registered parties, limitations on contributions to party funding, the rights of independent MPs, financial incentives to encourage parties to nominate women candidates, and restrictions on 'party hopping.'
+Attempts to reform the political system include the Integrity of Political Parties Bill (December 2000) and a change to limited preferential voting.
+The Integrity of Political Parties Bill provides for the registration of political parties, the public funding of registered parties, limitations on contributions to party funding, the rights of independent MPs, financial incentives to encourage parties to nominate women candidates and restrictions on 'party hopping'.
 Unfortunately the system does not seem to be working.
-The capacity of most local-level governments is weak and in most provinces planning and budgeting is dominated by national MPs.
+The capacity of most locallevel governments is weak and in most provinces planning and budgeting is dominated by national MPs.
 The introduction of preferential voting to replace the first-past-the-post system is designed to allow for wider representation for MPs.
 In recent times some candidates were winning with less than 10 per cent of the vote in their electorate.